 In addition to the conventional SUV body style, Audi released a 'Sportback' version with a sloping rear part of the roof, similar to the BMW X6 and the Mercedes-Benz GLE Coupe.
 Audi decided to compete with these ICE-powered rivals by offering only a pure electric vehicle.

-e-tron sportsback 2020-present
+e-tron sportsback 2020-now

 The e-tron Sportback is an all-electric coupé SUV shown first as a concept at the 2017 Shanghai Motor Show.
 It has the same powertrain/battery as the e-tron SUV.
 Both cars are produced in Brussels, Belgium.
 As in the e-tron SUV, the battery of the vehicle is liquid-cooled.